 Figure 2: Results of the complex free surface flow in the spout-lip-area, computed with our meshless CFD simulation software NOGRID points

 At the start of the float area the molten glass spreads outwards with flat top and bottom surfaces and the thickness decreases towards the equilibrium thickness (T).
 The thickness can then be further controlled by the stretching effect of the conveyors as it cools until it reaches a certain temperature when it exits the float area and enters the annealing lehr.
-Whilst the equilibrium thickness is approximately 7 mm the process has been developed to allow the thickness to be controlled between 0.4 mm and 25 mm.
+Whilst the equilibrium thickness is approximately 7 mm the process has been developed to allow the thickness being controlled between 0.4 mm and 25 mm.
 For thin sheets, the exit conveyor speed can be increased to draw the glass down to thinner thicknesses.
 This drawing down will also result in a decrease in the sheet width and to prevent unacceptable sheet width decreases edge rolls are used.
-Edge rolls grip the outer top edge of the glass and not only reduce decrease in width but also help to reduce the thickness even further.
+Edge rolls grip the outer top edge of the glass and do not only reduce decrease in width but also help to reduce the thickness even further.

 For thick sheets, the spread of the molten glass is limited by using non-wetted longitudinal guides.
 The glass temperature allows the spread remaining uniform and is reduced until the ribbon can leave the guides without changing dimensions.